-"Moz," said Neal, shielding his eyes from the piercing light.
-"Let's get out of here," he said, and he started down the tunnel.
-His vision was graying out and he knew his consciousness was next.
+“Moz,” said Neal, shielding his eyes from the piercing light.
+“Let’s get out of here,” he said, and he started down the tunnel.
+His vision was graying out and he knew his consciousness would be next.
 Kate and Mozzie grabbed him and helped him down.
 No one stopped until they were well over a mile away from the bank, and they exited out of a manhole in the middle of an empty parking lot to an abandoned warehouse.
 Neal painfully pulled himself up, exhausted, barely able to keep hold of the rungs of the ladder.
 He laid down on the concrete, the coolness soothing his shoulder and settling his spinning head.

 “Neal,” gasped Mozzie, taking sight of his face in the moonlight.
 “What the hell happened to you?”

 Breathing shallowly, feeling as if the very earth was shifting beneath him, Neal said, “We weren’t alone stealing from that bank.”